-Regulation 6: Healthcar e Are there arrangements to place to facilitate/support the transfer of Yes residents to acute services if necessary?
+Regulation 6: Healthcare Are there arrangements to place to facilitate/support the transfer of residents to acute services if necessary?
 Are there arrangements in place for medical advice and review for end-of- life care?
 Compliant Substantially compliant Not Con npliant

-Regulation 7: Managing behaviour that is challengin g Is the provider monitoring the use of restraint to ensure that it is only Yes done in accordance with national policy?
-Has the person in charge upor residents with known behavior in place to ensure that these outbreak? trategies Yes No Compliant Substantially compliant Not com pliant
+Regulation 7: Managing behaviour that is challenging Is the provider monitoring the use of restraint to ensure that it is only Yes done in accordance with national policy?
+Has the person in charge updated the risk assessments and care plans for residents with known behaviours that challenge, in order to put strategies in place to ensure that these residents are safe in the event of an outbreak?
+Yes No Compliant Substantially compliant Not con pliant